TypeStrong/ts-node/website/docs/performance.md

 ## Skip typechecking

 It is often better to typecheck as part of your tests or linting.
-You can use `tsc --noEmit` to do this.
-In these cases, ts-node can skip typechecking making it much faster.
+You can run `tsc --noEmit` to do this.
+In these cases, ts-node can skip typechecking, making it much faster.

 To skip typechecking in ts-node, do one of the following: